Andrewingit/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a script that listss enviroment variables
+script that lists all local variables